serverless/blog/writers-guide.md

 ## Choosing A Topic

 1. Find the ongoing list of ideas and schedule in the <span class="c5 c10">[Content Calendar in Asana](https://www.google.com/url?q=https://app.asana.com/0/173140658754685/206747580911378&sa=D&ust=1481063994397000&usg=AFQjCNHuy4Sb66K5avepG3zVg8TXqSfqrQ).
 The Serverless team gets first choice on writing topics, then we turn to guest authors.
 Posts are scheduled 1-6 weeks in advance.
 2. Heart your top 2 choices for the posts you’d like to write in Asana.
 Feel free to add a topic to the list and heart it instead of choosing from the list.
-Stefanie will follow up to create a timeline for a draft and final post that works with your schedule.
+Stefanie will follow up to create a timeline for a draft and final post that works with your schedule

 ## Creating an Outline